maxpatiiuk/code-share/misc/life-goals/current.md

 ## Achievements

 - [ ] (in progress) Get an undergraduate degree in Computer Science
-  - [ ] (in progress) Take a class in ML and AI to get a feel for these areas
+  - [x] Take a class in ML and AI to get a feel for these areas Interesting area to keep track of, but not something I want to work on
   - [ ] (in progress) Finish with honors
   - [ ] (in progress) Finish in May 2023
   - [ ] (in progress) Have a GPA of 3.85
 - [x] Take a summer internship outside of Kansas
   - Accepted Amazon offer in Austin
+    - [x] Research Austin
+    - [x] Find housing
+    - [x] Research dining options
+  - [x] Consider enrolling in a coursework masters degree for 2026
+    - Result: I would rather work in the industry instead
+- [x] Get a driver's licence
+  - [x] Overcome my fear of cars (almost), though I still hate them
+  - [x] (in progress) Take classes in December 2021
-- [ ] Gat a full-time job
+- [x] Gat a full-time job
   - [x] Take training courses available at Amazon
   - Prepare for tech interviews
-  - From August, apply for full-time jobs
+  - [x] From August, apply for full-time jobs
+  - [x] Accepted an SDE II position at ESRI
 - [ ] (in progress) Excel in Web Development
+  - Refactor and modernize code at work
+  - [x] Test and push the new release of Specify 7 before summer internship
+    - Ended up working on this in paralell with Amazon internship.
+        Shipped the release by mid-summer
   - Specific tools and technologies to learn are tracked in [this project](https://github.com/maxxxxxdlp/code_share/projects/1)
   - [ ] (in progress) Evaluate emerging career options